ml5js/ml5-next-gen/CONTRIBUTING.md

 yarn start
 ```

 _Note: If you are using nvm and run into issues with yarn versioning, it might be due to interference from another yarn installation.
-You can list your node.js installations with_ `nvm ls` _and remove all other node.js installations with yarn using the_ `nvm uninstall <version>` _command.
-Then, repeat the above steps._
+On macOS or Linux, use the_ `which yarn` _command to find the location interfering yarn installation.
+You should see something like_ `Users/user/.nvm/versions/node/<node_version>/bin/yarn`_.
+You can remove node.js installation using the_ `nvm uninstall <node_version>` _command.
+Lastly, repeat the setup guide._

 You should see something similar to this in the terminal: